-When you define an object that references an imagestreamtag (such as a Build or Deployment configuration), you point to an imagestreamtag, not the Docker repository.
-When you Build or Deploy your application, OKD queries the Docker repository using the imagestreamtag to locate the associated ID of the image and uses that exact image.
+When you define an object that references an image stream tag, such as a build or deployment configuration, you point to an image stream tag and not the repository.
+When you build or deploy your application, OKD queries the repository using the image stream tag to locate the associated ID of the image and uses that exact image.

 You can tag, rollback a tag, and quickly deal with images, without having to re-push using the command line.

 You can mark a tag for periodic re-import.
-If the source image has changed, that change is picked up and reflected in the imagestream, which triggers the Build and/or Deployment flow, depending upon the Build or Deployment configuration.
+If the source image has changed, that change is picked up and reflected in the image stream, which triggers the build or deployment flow, depending upon the build or deployment configuration.

 You can share images using fine-grained access control and quickly distribute images across your teams.

-If the source image changes, the imagestreamtag will still point to a known-good version of the image, ensuring that your application will not break unexpectedly.
+If the source image changes, the image stream tag still points to a known-good version of the image, ensuring that your application do not break unexpectedly.